200 Sketchbook Prompts for Upper Elementary

 - If you’re a TAB (teaching for artistic behavior) teacher, this is a wonderful resource to have in your lessons.
 It’s a great vehicle for self-exploration and to encourage experimentation on their own terms.

 - Going to be absent tomorrow?
-Leave directions with your substitute teacher to have students pick a sketchbook assignment for the day.
+Leave these as art sub plans with your substitute teacher to have students pick a sketchbook assignment for the day.
 For this purpose, you might find it easier to have a small, hand-selected deck you keep in your sub tub with prompts that use dry art media such as pencil, markers, and colored pencils.

 You Will Receive